cerebro-data/external-docs/docs/TableauWDC.md

 5. Enter a valid authentication token in the text box above the 'Accept Auth Token' button and press the 'Accept Auth Token' button.
-A valid authentication token can be acquired by referring to the 'Getting a token' section of [Authentication](https://github.com/cerebro-data/cerebro/blob/master/docs/user/Authentication.md).
+A valid authentication token can be acquired by referring to the 'Getting a token' section of [authentication document](Authentication.md).

 6. (Optional) Modify the "Max records" field.
 This field will dictate how many records per dataset will be fetched at most.
 Lower numbers can significantly improve performance.